 Bay City is the central gateway to northern Michigan and was an important railroad center at an early date.
 In 1877 the manufacture of railroad equipment was a major industry.
 In that year the Bousfield & Co. factory was the largest woodenware factory in the world, and the Michigan Pipe Co. was the largest wooden pipe factory.
 As recently as 1969 some lengths of wooden water lines, made by this company, were uncovered and replaced in Detroit.

-A historical plaque located in the East Michigan Tourist Association office in Bay City reads: “Although French explorers had visited this area in the 1600’s, a permanent white settlement occurred only in the 1830’s.
+A historical plaque located in the East Michigan Tourist Association office in Bay City reads: “Although French explorers had visited this area in the 1600’s, a permanent European settlement occurred only in the 1830’s.
 During the Civil War period the lumber industry developed reaching its peak in 1882.
 When the lumbermen left, coal mining, fishing, shipbuilding, and the production of beet sugar provided the basis for Bay City’s economic growth”.

 In 1877 there were eight villages and settlements in the county, in addition to Bay City.
+On April 21, 1883 Arenac County is re-created from the northern portion of Bay County; some of the post offices noted below were in what is now Arenac county.

 BANKS‑ first called “BANGOR”, was a village of 1,500 population, on the west bank of the Saginaw River, 1 1/2 miles below Wenona, and 2 1/2 from Bay City.
 Joseph Marchand, Postmaster.
 (1877).
 Banks is listed as a postoffice in 1890.
 After that date it became a part of Bay City.